About the Big Bear and Sugarloaf Area

 In the San Bernardino Mountains of Southern California, nearly one million acres of panoramic National Forest surrounds Big Bear Lake, which is at 6750 feet in altitude and located approximately 100 miles east of Los Angeles.
 That’s only a two hour drive from Los Angeles, San Diego and Orange County, a 90 minute drive from Palm Springs, and a 3 hour drive from Las Vegas.

-The Big Bear Lake Valley is the only Southern California area offering four-season recreation, with down hill and cross-country skiing, snow boarding, mountain biking, fishing, boating, sailing, water skiing, camping, golfing, hiking, horseback riding, tennis, a zoo, museums and lots of shopping and good restaurants.
+The Big Bear Lake Valley is the only Southern California area offering four-season recreation, with down hill and cross-country skiing, snow boarding, mountain biking, fishing, boating, sailing, water skiing, camping, off-roading, golfing, hiking, horseback riding, tennis, a zoo, museums and lots of shopping and good restaurants.
 Big Bear Lake with about 22 miles of shoreline is a breathtaking world of natural grandeur and clean alpine air.
 Many events are welcomed throughout the year including Oktoberfest, jazz festivals, Old Miner’s Days, car shows, mountain bike racing, antique and collectible shows, rodeos, and trout fishing derbies.
-There are plenty of evening activities; including karaoke, movie theaters, and a Performing Arts Center that features full Broadway plays and musicals.
+There are plenty of evening activities; including karaoke, movie theaters, breweries, and a Performing Arts Center that features full Broadway plays and musicals.

 Our vacation rental cabin is located in Sugarloaf, which is just a few minutes south of Big Bear City off Maple Lane.
 Situated away from the busy downtown area, the numerous pine trees and fresh air reside among a beautiful and tranquil mountain atmosphere.
 Sugarloaf was given its name because of its location below the north slope of Sugarloaf Peak.
 At 9,952 feet, it is the highest summit in the Big Bear Area.